Project Management With Client Access

 Is there a free plan to try client access first?

 Yes.
-The Free plan includes 1 project, 5 team members, 3 clients, and 1 GB storage — enough to invite a real client and run one project end to end, approvals and all.
+The Free plan includes 1 project, 20 people (teammates and clients alike), and 1 GB storage: enough to invite a real client and run one project end to end, approvals and all.
 When you're ready, Pro is $49/month (or $39/month billed annually, $468/year) with unlimited projects, team members, and clients, plus 50 GB storage and a 14-day trial.
 No credit card required to start.

 Your clients shouldn't cost you a seat each